ZuhalAmarkhil/ZuhalAmarkhil/README.md

 **About Me:**
 <br>
-I am passionate about Data Science and Data Analytics, with a diverse background in programming languages, database management, business intelligence tools, and project management.
-Holding a Master of Science in Information Systems and a Bachelor of Science in Computer Science, I bring a strong foundation to any team.
-I also share my writing on Medium: [My Medium Profile](https://medium.com/@zuhalA).
+I am an IT professional with a Master’s in Information Systems, a Bachelor’s in Computer Science, and a Certificate of Advanced Studies in Data Science.
+I excel in dynamic environments where I collaborate with stakeholders, optimize processes, and foster a culture of data-driven decision-making.
+I am passionate about Data Science and Analytics, with a solid foundation in programming languages, database management, business intelligence tools, and project management.
+I am actively seeking opportunities to apply my skills to real-world projects and make meaningful contributions.

-I'm currently exploring opportunities to apply my skills to real-world projects and make meaningful contributions.
-Whether it's collaborating on open-source projects or tackling challenging data problems, I'm eager to connect with like-minded individuals and organizations.
 <br>

-You can reach me at zuhal.amarkhil@gmail.com or zuhal.amarkhil@women-in-tech.org
+Feel free to connect with me via email at zuhal.amarkhil@gmail.com or zuhal.amarkhil@women-in-tech.org.
+You can also explore my writing on [my Medium blog](https://medium.com/@zuhalA).